How to Write the Amherst College

 “Creating an environment that allows students to build lasting friendships, including those that cut across seemingly entrenched societal and political boundaries…requires candor about the inevitable tensions, as well as about the wonderful opportunities, that diversity and inclusiveness create.”

 Carolyn “Biddy” Martin, 19th President of Amherst College, from Letter to Amherst College Alumni and Families, December 28, 2015.

 Diversity is a quality that colleges increasingly value and aspire to grow on campus.
 But diversity is not just holding hands and singing kumbaya.
 With diversity often comes conflicting beliefs, implicit biases, and intentional or unintentional exclusion.
 Fostering diversity requires difficult conversations and lots of introspection, but the end result is worth it.
-A few questions you can ask yourself or try to answer in this essay are: what experiences do you have, positive or negative, with diversity.
+A few questions you can ask yourself or try to answer in this essay are: What experiences do you have, positive or negative, with diversity?
+When and how have you built friendships with other people who have different life experiences than your own?
 What does diversity mean to you and why does it matter?
-What kind of diversity are you looking forward to at Amherst?
-Doing some research about the Amherst student body or your own community’s demographics might help you get started with this essay.
+What kind of diversity are you looking forward to at Amherst, and what will you bring to the table in terms of your own background?
+Researching the Amherst student body or your own community’s demographics might help you get started with this essay.

 “Difficulty need not foreshadow despair or defeat.
 Rather, achievement can be all the more satisfying because of obstacles surmounted.”

 Attributed to William Hastie, Amherst College Class of 1925, the first African-American to serve as a judge for the United States Court of Appeals